Hike the Coosa Backcountry Trail and the Duncan Ridge Trail at Georgia’s Vogel State Park, climbing to beautiful vistas

 This hike is a great workout, and the overlook’s vantage point helps put it in perspective.
 The hike departs from the overlook, retracing its steps to the Bear Hair Gap Trail and crossing Wolf Branch Creek.
 The hike reaches a signed intersection at 2.5 miles, turning right to follow the Coosa Backcountry Trail.

 The Coosa Backcountry Trail soon intersects with the Duncan Ridge Trail.
-The hike follows the Duncan Ridge Trail, carving through switchbacks in a nearly unrelenting climb to the Appalachian Trail.
+The route follows the Duncan Ridge Trail to the southeast, carving through switchbacks in a nearly unrelenting climb to the Appalachian Trail.
 As the route rises steadily toward Blood Mountain, the forest’s hardwoods give way to gnarly-branched rhododendron and mountain laurel.
 The terrain becomes rocky, exposing vast stretches of lichen-covered rock outcrops and mossy, scattered boulders.

 The Duncan Ridge Trail meets the Appalachian Trail at 4.25 miles, turning left to follow the AT’s iconic white, rectangular blazes.
 The hike reaches the 4,458-foot Blood Mountain peak at 4.6 miles.
 Several scattered, lofty rock outcrops at the summit provide stunning, soaring views of the blue-hued ridges in the distance.